The majority of HR pros have seen their fair share of tricky FMLA scenarios.

 By Aug.
 18, Tanner had accumulated eight points – three more than the five points that could result in termination under the company’s attendance policy.
 The unexcused absences were recorded in Workday.

 During a phone call on Aug.
-20, Tanner was fired for unexcused absences.
+20, Tanner was fired for excessive unexcused absences.

-Tanner then filed a lawsuit asserting FMLA interference and retaliation claims.
+Tanner filed a lawsuit, alleging that he was fired while on FMLA, asserting claims of FMLA interference and retaliation.
 He argued that “FMLA entitles an employee to take leave prior to the birth of his child to ensure the employee can actually be present for the birth.”

 He insisted that it was “common sense” that FMLA leave “must include some period of time before the day of the birth” or “parents would miss the birth and lose the very benefit that the FMLA provides.”